ahaw021/SSL-MAIL-PROTOCOLS-TESTING/README.md

 ~D) -Script Output -- allows for openssl commands to be dumpted to screen so users can test with openssl~
 E) - Custom Ports -- allow for custom Ports for testing emails
 F) Better Error Handling for selecting the wrong Strategy
+G) JSON Parsing of Mail Server to Test

 # Known Issues